JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 ```

 It is the **same function** as before but with a different, more compact, form.
+As a rule of thumb, when your code can fit easily on one line of length at most 92, then the compact form is suitable.
+Otherwise, just use the longer form with the `function` keyword.
 Let's dive into some examples.

 #### Creating new Functions {#sec:function_example}